Military interventions in Turkey

 The 2016 Coup Tentative

 On 15th of July 2016 a coup d'etat attempt in Turkey was launched by a small group of Turkish military servicemen.
 The coup attempt, which is beleived to be executed by some officers loyal to Fethullah Gulen movement, has started with the armored tanks being deployed at the suspension bridges in Istanbul and with surrounding of key Army Force command posts in Ankara as well as General Chief of Staff quarters.
 Some generals and other high rank officers led the coup by arresting the Commanders first after 22:00 hours.
 Few fighther jets, some helicopters and some tanks and army personnel were deployed in these two major cities of Turkey but the coup attemp was in a very limited area and conducted by few soldiers.
-Some of the key targets such as armed forces headquarters, main police headquarters, and the Parliament were attacked and bombed, killing numbers of servicemen and civillians.
+Some of the key targets such as Armed Forces headquarters, main police headquarters, and the Parliament were attacked and bombed, killing numbers of servicemen and civillians.
 After the first shock, the Government and the President responded by sending the Police forces and also calling the public to go on the streets to react the ongoing coup.
 After several fights until dusk, some with heavy casualties from both sides, the coup attemp was stopped and the Government regained the control of the air bases and army barracks, the remaining soldiers have surrendered except few of them, the Commanders were rescued.
-In one night about 250 people were killed and around 1,500 injured during the fights.
+In one night almost 250 people were killed and around 1,500 injured during the fights.